codesforu/slackware64-current-iso/README.md

 > slackware64-current-yyyymmdd-x.y.z-install-dvd.iso.md5

 which contains the MD5 checksum of the generated ISO image.

-Since github has a limit of 2GB for a single file in a release, and the size of a regular ISO installation image since Slackware 14.2 is around 3GB,the install iso is archived and splited into the size of a CD (700MB) in zip format.
+Since github has a limit of 2GB for a single file in a release, and the size of a regular ISO installation image since Slackware 14.2 is around 3GB, the install iso is archived and splited into the size of a CD (700MB) in zip format.

 DIY
 --------